 When it comes to techniques and strategies for even minor health improvements, we’re always eager to share them.
 In essence, physical therapy activates the body’s natural healing mechanisms by engaging specific zones through stretch and exercise.
 Without a doubt, stretching is an essential aspect of physical therapy.
 And a popular fitness myth is that it’s only useful during physical therapy appointments!
 If stretching isn’t a part of your daily routine, we highly recommend implementing it as soon as possible.
-In this post, we’ll discuss the ways stretching can improve your health and wellness.
+In this post, we’ll discuss the benefits of stretching and how it can improve your health and wellness.

 1. Energy Boosts